thomas-e-jung/Mobility-LLM/README.md

 ## Model
 - adv: 0 or 1, enable adversarial or not.
-- downstream: POI_RECOMMENDATION or TUL, representing LP and TUL respestively.
+- downstream: POI, TUL or TPP, representing Location Prediction, Trajectory User Link, and Time Prediction respestively.

 The remaining parameters are the best parameters of the model.